scalameter/scalameter.github.com/home/gettingstarted/0.7/persistors.md

     org.scalameter.picklers.Implicits._

-If you would like to make own generator or e.g. invoke `Gen.enumeration` with custom class, then you must write `Pickler` for that class.
+If you would like to make own generator or e.g. invoke `Gen.enumeration` with a custom class, then you must write `Pickler` for that class.

 If you don't want to implement a `Pickler` for your custom class, then you can import `org.scalameter.picklers.noPickler._`.
 You will not have to implement a custom `Pickler`, but you will only be able to use the `SerializationPersistor`.

 A `Pickler` has to have a no-argument constructor, or be a top-level object.